-When framed in a way that frames FOPL as a certain TBT, using a trade frame nullifies any opportunity for FOPL in CRS5 or beyond.
-The cognitive legitimacy (Cashore, 2002) granted to the WTO and the TBT Agreement – a taken-for-grantedness within the standards process – became the foundation for this discursive strategy to be persuasive with all committee members, even those who were supportive of FOPL.
-Advocates who believed FOPL could win a WTO challenge still viewed TBT as a legitimate line of reasoning and were taking precautions to prepare for that eventuality, signalling the structural power of the WTO and its rules over what started as a public health measure.
-By applying the TBT argument and emphasizing the possibility of a WTO challenge, industry members of the national committees were essentially conceptually venue-shifting (Baumgartner and Bryan, 1993; Keck and Sikkink, 1998) by insinuating the inevitable consequences if FOPL moved forward.
-Taken together, the Chilean trade advantage and the TBT argument both shifted FOPL away from a framing of public health and towards a framing of trade regime conflicts – and therefore a conceptual space where the primacy of WTO and international trade rules essentially nullify all opposing arguments.
+When claiming FOPL is an indisputable TBT, the trade frame nullifies any opportunity for FOPL in CRS5 or beyond.
+The underlying cognitive legitimacy (Cashore, 2002) associated with the WTO and the TBT Agreement – a taken-for-grantedness within the standards process – allowed this discursive strategy to be persuasive with all committee members, even those who were supportive of FOPL more generally.
+Advocates who believed FOPL could win a WTO challenge still viewed TBT as a legitimate line of reasoning and were taking precautions to prepare for that eventuality, signalling the perception of power of the WTO and its rules.
+By applying the TBT argument and emphasizing the possibility of a WTO challenge, industry members of the national committees were conceptually venue-shifting (Baumgartner and Bryan, 1993; Keck and Sikkink, 1998) by insinuating the inevitable consequences if FOPL moved forward.
+Taken together, the Chilean trade advantage and the TBT argument both shifted FOPL entirely away from a framing of public health and towards a framing of trade problems – and therefore into a conceptual space where the predominance of the WTO and international trade rules can nullify all opposing arguments.

-Framing Strategy 3: PAHO as an Illegitimate Actor
+Framing Strategy 3: Legitimate vs Illegitimate Standard Setters

 “So, one of the industry arguments was PAHO has no legitimacy here.
 Right?
 PAHO cannot create an international standard for food or for trade.
 ‘Because PAHO is not a standard setting body, not established as a standard setting body.
 So, if you're going to use thresholds as defined by PAHO, then we can't accept it.’”
 Arthur Phillips (Barbados Ministry of Health)